Bombardier Innovia APM 100 C801A: Train formation

-The configuration of a C801A in revenue service is just the one car.
-With both the motors and the third rail current collectors, the train cars can be coupled up to 2 cars during service.
+The C801A trains predominantly operate as two-car configurations in revenue service.
+With each car equipped with both the motors and the third rail current collectors, these trains can run as only one car, but can also be coupled to run as two cars during revenue service.

 The car numbers of the trains range from 120 to 132.
-Individual cars are assigned a three-digit serial number by the rail operator SMRT Trains.
+Individual cars are assigned a three-digit serial number by the line's operator, SMRT Trains.
 A trainset consists of one motor car, e.g. set 120 is car 120.
 The first digit is always a 1, while the last two digits identify the car number.